k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05b_filter_out_lu_tables.md

 # Exclude LU Tables from Broadway Flow Creation

 The **TDMFilterOutTargetTables** Actor contains a list of LU tables that do not require the creation of load and delete flows.
-By default, it is populated by both the TDM tables and the [target LU tables](08_tdm_implement_delete_of_entities.md#lu-structure---target-tables) added to the LU for enabling a delete of the entity:
+By default, it is populated by both TDM tables and [target LU tables](08_tdm_implement_delete_of_entities.md#lu-structure---target-tables) that were added to the LU for enabling entity deletion:

 ![example](images/TDMFilterOutTargetTables_example.png)